 Before you run away to find out whether your credit card company provides a cash advance option, there are things you need to know.

-We’ll show you how to get a cash advance system set up and explain how it works, including the significant pitfalls of borrowing cash from your credit card issuer.
+We’ll show you how to get a cash advance system set up and explain how it works, including the potential pitfalls of borrowing cash from your credit card issuer.

 First Progress Platinum Select MasterCard® Secured Credit Card